nmerrill67/GPU_GSPCA/README.md

 `make test`

-This will run all of the unit tests.
+This will run all of the C/C++ unit tests.

+For the python unit tests, run
+`make pytest`

 If any of them fail, please start an issue!

 ## Demos